 BA grad show 2022, Seilduken 1.
 Photographer: Tor S. Ulstein KUNSTDOK.
 Works by Emil Kjærnli and Truman Chance.

-The Bachelor of Fine Art (BFA) is a three-year degree program (180 ECTS) aiming to offer students the knowledge required to become an independent artist.
+The Bachelor's programme in Fine Art is a three-year degree program (180 ECTS) aiming to offer students the knowledge required to become an independent artist.

 Study programme title